Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Taxonomy of finite-memory strategies

 Pure strategies are strictly less expressive than any other class of FM strategies; pure strategies cannot induce any non-Dirac distributions on plays in deterministic one-player games.
-The strictness of the other inclusions is presented in Section~\ref{section:strictness}.
+Other arguments for the separation of classes of strategies are provided in Section~\ref{section:strictness}.

 We close this section by comparing our results with Kuhn's theorem.
 Kuhn's theorem asserts that the classes of behavioural strategies and mixed strategies in games of perfect recall share the same expressiveness.
 Games of perfect recall have two traits: players never forget the sequence of histories controlled by them that have taken place and they can see their own actions.
 In particular, stochastic games of perfect information are a special case of games of perfect recall.
 Recall that mixed strategies are distributions over pure strategies.
 We comment briefly on the techniques used in the proof of Kuhn's theorem, and compare them with the finite-memory setting.
-Let us fix a game $\game= (S_1, S_2, A, \delta)$.
+Let us fix a game $\game=\concurTuple$.

 On the one hand, the emulation of mixed strategies with behavioural strategies is performed as follows.
-Let $p_i$ be a mixed strategy of $\player_i$, i.e., a distribution over pure strategies of $\game$.
-An outcome-equivalent behavioural strategy $\strati$ is constructed such that, for all histories $h\in\hist_i(\game)$ and actions $a\in A(\last(h))$, the probability $\strati(h)(a)$ is defined as
+Let $p_i$ be a mixed strategy of $\playerI$, i.e., a distribution over pure strategies of $\game$.
+An outcome-equivalent behavioural strategy $\stratI$ is constructed such that, for all histories $\hist\in\histSet{\game}$ and actions $\concurActionI\in \concurActionSpaceI(\last{\hist})$, the probability $\stratI(\hist)(\concurActionI)$ is defined as

 In the finite-memory case, similar ideas can be used to show that $\mathrm{RDD}\subseteq\mathrm{DRD}$.
 In the proof of Theorem~\ref{theorem:mixed:behavioural}, from some RDD strategy (i.e., a so-called mixed FM strategy), we construct a DRD strategy (i.e., a so-called behavioural FM strategy) that keeps track of the finitely many pure FM strategies that the RDD strategy mixes and that are consistent with the current history.
 An adaption of the quotient above is used in the next-move function of the DRD strategy.